-Our work explores methods for the data-driven inference of temporal evolutions of physical functions with deep learning techniques.
-More specifically, we target fluid flow problems, and we propose a novel network architecture to predict the changes of the pressure field over time.
+We propose a method for the data-driven inference of temporal evolutions of physical functions with deep learning.
+More specifically, we target fluid flows, i.e. Navier-Stokes problems, and we propose a novel LSTM-based approach to predict the changes of pressure fields over time.
 The central challenge in this context is the high dimensionality of Eulerian space-time data sets.
-Key for arriving at a feasible algorithm is a technique for dimensionality reduction based on convolutional neural networks, as well as a special architecture for temporal prediction.
-We demonstrate that dense 3D+time functions of physics system can be predicted with neural networks, and we arrive at a neural-network based simulation algorithm with practical speed-ups.
+We demonstrate for the first time that dense 3D+time functions of physics system can be predicted within the latent spaces of neural networks, and we arrive at a neural-network based simulation algorithm with significant practical speed-ups.

 We highlight the capabilities of our method with a series of complex liquid simulations, and with a set of single-phase buoyancy simulations.
 With a set of trained networks, our method is more than two orders of magnitudes faster than a traditional pressure solver.

 Additionally, we present and discuss a series of detailed evaluations for the different components of our algorithm.

 The variables we use to describe real world physical systems typically take the form of complex functions with high dimensionality.
 Especially for transient numerical simulations, we usually employ continuous models to describe how these functions evolve over time.
 For such models, the field of computational methods has been highly successful at developing powerful numerical algorithms that accurately and efficiently predict how the natural phenomena under consideration will behave.
 In the following, we take a different view on this problem: instead of relying on analytic expressions, we use a deep learning approach to infer physical functions based on data.
 More specifically, we will focus on the temporal evolution of complex functions that arise in the context of fluid flows.
 Fluids encompass a large and important class of materials in human environments, and as such they’re particularly interesting candidates for learning models.